-- 4. Enter the following: (fields marked with pare required) - Pattern menu name. - Description.
-This value is displayed in the list of patterns. - Owner.
-This person may edit the pattern menu even if they are not an administrator. - Select whether or not to ask the caller to enter digits, and if so, how many. - When asking the caller to enter digits, select how long a timeout to allow between digits. - 5.
+- 4. Enter the following: (fields marked with → are required) - Name: Pattern menu name. - Description: This value is displayed in the list of patterns. - Owner: This person may edit the pattern menu even if they are not an administrator. - Ask caller to enter digits: Select whether or not to ask the caller to enter digits, and if so, how many. - Timeout: When asking the caller to enter digits, select how long a timeout to allow between digits. - 5.
 Click Save.

-18.2 Add New Pattern
+19.2 Add New Pattern